 After you receive the equipment, what kind of programming is involved?

-If you know how to program and have experience doing this, you can order PLCs (Programmable Logic Controllers).
+If you know how to program and have experience doing this, you can order Programmable Logic Controllers (PLCs).
 They're small little components that you can program yourself.
-With them, you can totally customize your SCADA system to do exactly what you need, and have all kinds of custom functions.
-That's great, but - of course - you have to be able to program to do it.
+With them, you can totally customize your SCADA system to do exactly what you need and have all kinds of custom functions.
+That's great, but - of course - you have to be able to program to do it.e

-On the other side, you have RTUs - Remote Telemetry Units or Remote Terminal Units.
+On the other side, you have Remote Terminal Units (RTUs).
 They have a lot more built-in intelligence.
-These usually small rack-mounted boxes have features that you would simply configure in a menu, rather than program from scratch yourself.
+These usually small rack-mounted boxes have features that you would simply configure in a menu, rather than the program from scratch yourself.

 If you're just getting started with SCADA or if you just want something you can execute quickly, the RTU can be a better option.
 In order to make the best decision, you need to decide where you're on that spectrum as well.